-This is especially true if your competition has a sizable internet presence.
+This is especially true if your competition has a significant online presence.

-Here are online software solutions you can use to spy on your competition.
-So you can gather intelligence for your targeting campaign:
+Here are some online software solutions that you can use to legitimately spy on your competition and gather intelligence for your targeting campaign:

-Still, these suites also double as tools to capture, record and help you decode other aspects of your segmentation drive.
-Those include the demographics, geography, interests, and financial statuses of your potential customers.
+These tools also double-up as ways to capture, record and help you decode other aspects of your segmentation efforts.
+They include the demographics, geography, interests and financial statuses of your potential customers.